 The seven Hallmarks of Nonprofit Managerial Excellence℠ are the essential elements of a successful nonprofit organization.
 When implemented, the Hallmarks will help move an organization forward on the path of mission fulfillment and better position it for long-term sustainability.

-- Sessions at our Annual Nonprofit Conference, the largest nonprofit management conference in the Midwest.
+- Sessions at our annual nonprofit conference

-- BootCamp for New Nonprofit CEOs, a three day intensive training for new nonprofit executive directors to prepare them to lead with nonprofit management best practices in mind.
+- BootCamp for New Nonprofit CEOs, a three day intensive training for new nonprofit executive directors to prepare them to lead with nonprofit management best practices in mind

 Whether you’re starting a nonprofit or leading a century-old organization, we encourage you to engage with each of the seven areas represented by the Hallmarks—Mission & Program, Leadership & Governance, Strategy & Innovation, Human Resources, Financial Strength & Performance, Resource Generation & External Relations and Accountability & Integrity—and use them as a tool for organizational self-assessment.

 Nonprofits must have a clear and focused purpose in addressing a human or community need, and should formally present this purpose in an organizational mission statement.
 The nonprofit’s activities and programs should be consistent with that purpose.
-Because community needs evolve, the organizational purpose and mission statement should be reconsidered periodically to ensure they are still relevant.
+Because community needs evolve, the organizational purpose and mission statement should be revisited periodically to ensure they are still relevant.
 Evaluation is a critical step in this process, and both the organization as a whole and its programs in particular should be regularly assessed.
-Evaluation outcomes should demonstrate how the organization is meeting its programmatic goals and its mission using both quantitative and qualitative data.
+Outcome evaluation should demonstrate how the organization is meeting its programmatic goals and its mission using both quantitative and qualitative data.

 With respect to Mission & Program, the top-performing nonprofits:

 - Formally and specifically state their purpose (mission).